Student Leave Of Absence

 - Sign the form at the top giving your permission for this very limited release of information.

-Please note, providers at the JBT Health & Wellness Center may NOT complete the provider attestation for return from a medical leave of absence.
+Please note, providers at the JBT Health & Wellness Center can NOT complete the provider attestation for return from a medical leave of absence.
 Only an outside treating provider may perform that service.

 Insurance Options While On Leave